 As this work progresses, it is anticipated that other priority areas will be identified that will require further attention.

 Those seeking to undertake a clinical trial within the South Australian public health system under the Therapeutic Goods Administration’s Clinical Trial Notification (CTN) or Clinical Trial Exemption (CTX) Schemes should ensure the appropriate signed notification forms are provided to the Institution.
 These can be obtained from the Therapeutic Goods Administration website.

 To support the conduct of clinical trials within the South Australian public health system, SA Health endorses the use of the following Medicines Australia Clinical Trial Research Agreements (CTRAs):

 These agreements are all available to download on the Medicines Australia website.

 SA Health participates in the Southern and Eastern Border States (SEBS) review panel to consider amendments to the standard Medicines Australia Clinical Trials Research Agreement (CTRA) template agreements.

 The SEBS panel meets regularly to consider amendments to the template agreements via Schedule 4 and Schedule 7 additions.
 Submissions to this group from Clinical Trial Sponsors are coordinated by the NSW Office for Health and Medical Research, SEBS@moh.health.nsw.gov.au.

-For further information on the SEBS review process including a submission template, meeting and submission dates, please visit the Medicines Australia website.
+For further information on the SEBS review process including a submission template, meeting and submission dates, please visit the Medicines Australia clinical trials research webpage.